wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * A memory leak occurs when a computer program incorrectly manages memory allocations, which can exhaust available system memory as an application runs.
    <br /><br />

+### Processes:

    A process is a series of actions or steps taken in order to achieve a particular end.
 Organizations will define individual processes and their relationship to one another.

-Workflow

-Confinement is a term used to describe processes in a system.
-When a process is confined, the process is only allowed to read from and write to certain memory locations and resources.
+   <strong>Confinement</strong> describes processes confined to only read from and write to certain memory locations and resources.
 Confinement is usually carried out using the operating system, through a confinement service, or using a hypervisor.

 The bounds of a process set limits on the memory addresses and resources the process can access.
 The bounds logically segment memory areas for each process to use.